-The Japan Rail Pass or JR Pass is designed primarily for tourists to Japan who wish to travel by train.
-If you plan on travelling throughout Japan then the pass gives you free Japanese train travel for the duration of your trip.
-Despite the cost of the pass, this is generally more cost effective than buying individual tickets.
-The JR Rail Pass provides free seat reservations (which in Japan incur a separate cost) and it saves you time, as there’s no need to wait to buy tickets for individual trips).
+The Japan Rail Pass or JR Pass is a discounted train pass for visitors to Japan who wish to travel by train.
+If you plan on traveling throughout Japan then the pass gives you free Japanese train travel on most Japan Rail trains for the duration of your trip.
+Depending on your travel plans using the JR Pass can be a lot more cost-effective (and time-saving) than buying individual tickets.
+Trains in Japan can be complicated and they’re not the only method of transport, so this guide details what you need to know about the JR Pass, where to buy JR Passes, and how to decide if the JR Pass is for you.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER